GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 ### Create an External VPN Gateway resource

 Create an external VPN gateway resource that provides information to GCP about your peer VPN gateway or gateways.
 Depending on the HA recommendations for your peer VPN gateway, you can create external VPN gateway resource for the following different types of on-premises VPN gateways:

 - Two separate peer VPN gateway devices where the two devices are redundant with each other and each device has its own public IP address.
 - A single peer VPN gateway that uses two separate interfaces, each with its own public IP address.
 For this kind of peer gateway, you can create a single external VPN gateway with two interfaces.
 - A single peer VPN gateway with a single public IP address.

-This interop guide covers option 2 only.
+This interop guide only covers the second option (one peer, two addresses).

 #### Create an External VPN Gateway resource for a single peer VPN gateway with two separate interfaces